leanleon93/BnsPlugin_DatafilePluginloader/README.md

 You can find a very lightweight example in the `ExampleDatafilePlugin` project.

-## Limits and thoughts
+## Thoughts
-Currently a datafile plugin has to define the table name it wants to intercept.
-It will not get called for any other table.
-As a result of that, the plugin does not need to check the table name itself but can only intercept one table.
-I realize that this might not be optimal for some use cases, but I do not have any real world plans for this project.
-I just thought the idea of a hot-reloadable datafile hook pluginloader as an additional layer was interesting and wanted to share it.
+I just thought the idea of a hot-reloadable datafile pluginloader as an additional layer was interesting and wanted to share it.